 Broad Spectrum CBD

 Broad spectrum products contain all of the cannabinoids with little THC (less than 0.3%/wt).
 This should not to be confused with THC Free or T-Free oil which contains no THC.

 Chromatographic methods such as flash chromatography and CPC use solvents and a stationary phase to fractionate the cannabinoids from one another.
 In these processes, the THC is isolated and removed from the other cannabinoids.
 But, there is the unwanted side effect of losing some or all of the minor cannabinoids and CBD in the THC fraction.

 In addition to using large volumes of solvents, chromatographic methods remove THC at a fairly slow rate and some CBD is lost in the process.
 At the same time, it requires an experienced operator to be available at all times during operation.

-Another technique for removing THC from full spectrum CBD is harmonic evaporation.
+Another technique for removing THC from full spectrum CBD is selective degradation.
 This THC removal process is solvent free.
 It uses automation to maintain the optimum vacuum, temperature, and other parameters to remove THC (and some CBD) from the CBD oil.
-An operator occasionally monitors the THC level by HPLC.
-Up to 70 liters of CBD oil can be remediated in 24-48 hours.
+An operator occasionally monitors the THC level by Near Infrared or HPLC.
+Up to 70 liters of CBD oil can be remediated in 12-24 hours.